Katie Leung

 Katie Leung (born 8 August 1987; /yue/) is a Scottish actress.
-She first gained fame for playing Cho Chang, Harry Potter's first love interest in the Harry Potter film series, and subsequently for her roles as Caitlyn Kiramman in the Netflix animated series Arcane and Ash in the Amazon Prime Video sci-fi series The Peripheral.
-Among British television audiences, Leung is known for her lead roles in the miniseries dramas One Child and Strangers and her supporting role in the police dramedy Annika.
+She began her career playing Cho Chang in the Harry Potter film series from 2005 to 2011.
+On television, she is known for her roles in One Child (2014), Strangers (2018), Annika (2021–2023), The Peripheral (2022), and Bridgerton (2026), and as the voice of Caitlyn Kiramman in the Netflix animated series Arcane (2021–2024).

 Early life

-Leung was born in Dundee to Peter Leung, a Hong-Kong-born businessman and restaurateur who opened a company in Glasgow, and Kar Wai Li, a banker.
-Her parents divorced when she was three, and she continued living in Scotland with her father, stepmother, and siblings after her mother moved back to Hong Kong.
+Leung was born in Dundee to Peter Leung, a Hong Kong-born businessman and restaurateur who opened a company in Glasgow, and Kar Wai Li, a banker.
+Her parents were divorced when she was three, and she continued living in Scotland with her father, stepmother, and siblings after her biological mother moved back to Hong Kong.
 Her father's occupation led to Leung growing up in several towns, including Ayr, Hamilton and Motherwell.
 She attended Hamilton College.

 Career

-2004–2011: Harry Potter and other early roles
+2004–2011: Early roles and Harry Potter

 Leung's father saw an advertisement for a Harry Potter and the Goblet of Fire casting call, and suggested she should try out.
 She queued for four hours for a five-minute audition despite feeling she had little likelihood of obtaining the role.
 Two weeks later she was called back for a workshop and was cast as Cho Chang, beating more than 3,000 other girls for the part.
-She has stated that her Scottish accent probably gave her an advantage in the casting, as the casting director asked the girls who attended the audition, "Is there anyone here from Scotland?", to which only Leung raised her hand.
+She has stated that her Scottish accent probably gave her an advantage in the casting, as the casting director asked the girls who attended the audition, "Is there anyone here from Scotland?"
+To which only Katie Leung raised her hand.